sunfounder/thales_kit/docs/source/RGB LED Strip.rst

     from ws2812 import WS2812

-Declare a WS2812 type object, named "ws", it is connected to "pin", there are "number" lamp beads.
+Declare a WS2812 type object, named "ws", it is connected to "pin", there are "number" RGB LEDs on the WS2812 strip.

 .. code-block:: python

     ws = WS2812(pin,number)

-ws is an array object, each element corresponds to a lamp bead, for example, ws[0] is the first one, ws[7] is the eighth.
+ws is an array object, each element corresponds to one RGB LED on the WS2812 strip, for example, ws[0] is the first one, ws[7] is the eighth.

-We can assign color values to each lamp bead, these values must be 24-bit RGB hex or list of 3 8-bit RGB.
+We can assign color values to each RGB LED, these values must be 24-bit color (represented with six hexadecimal digits) or list of 3 8-bit RGB.

 For example, the red value is "0xFF0000" or "[255,0,0]".

 .. code-block:: python

-    ws[i] = color_value
+    ws[i] = color value

 Then use this statement to write the color for the LED Strip and light it up.